 Domestic abuse in the coronavirus outbreak

-Recent measures announced to tackle coronavirus (COVID-19), such as the order to stay at home, can cause anxiety for those who are experiencing or feel at risk of abuse.
+The Covid-19 pandemic can cause anxiety for those who are experiencing or feel at risk of abuse.

 If you are in immediate danger call 999

 - If you are in immediate danger, call 999 and ask for the police - the police will continue to respond to emergency calls.

 - If you are in danger and unable to talk on the phone, call 999 and then press 55.